samapriya/awesome-gee-community-datasets/docs/projects/landscan.md

 #### Changelog
 * Landscan Global 2022 layer was released on 2023-07-05 and has now been added to existing global collection.
+* Landscan Global 2023 layer was released on 2024-12-03 and has now been added to existing global collection.

 Created by: Oakridge National Laboratory